 - Letters of caution – a letter of caution may be issued where the Fair Work Inspector determines that the contravention(s) is inadvertent or relatively minor.
 A letter of caution may be issued as an alternative to litigation.

 - Enforceable undertakings – where it is in the public interest, a written undertaking (in the form of a deed between the wrongdoer and the Fair Work Ombudsman), may be accepted by the Fair Work Ombudsman in lieu of litigation.

 - Injunctions – a Fair Work Inspector may make application to the Federal Court or Federal Circuit Court of Australia in relation to certain contraventions.

 - Litigation – where there is sufficient evidence of the contravention and it is in the public interest to do so, the Fair Work Ombudsman may commence litigation.
-Penalties of up to $10,800 for an individual and $54,000 for a corporation apply for contraventions under the Fair Work Act 2009.
+Penalties of up to $12,600 for an individual and $63,000 for a corporation apply for contraventions under the FW Act.

 Back to top